ellipse-software/url-shortener/README.md

 bun run deploy:worker
 ```

+## ⚙️ Configuration

-7. _optional_ Uf you would like to enable Discord Webhook Notifications, you can add the `DISCORD_WEBHOOK` secret to your Worker with the following command:
+If you would like to enable Discord Webhook Notifications, you can add the `DISCORD_WEBHOOK` secret to your Worker with the following command:

 ```
 wrangler secret put DISCORD_WEBHOOK